ivogeorg/ce-learning-progression-004-computation-and-io/learning-progression-with-la-schema.md

 ###### F-4 MISC 16 bit instruction set
 [[toc](#table-of-contents)]

 **TODO:** Resolve the width of the instructions vs the width of data: _how can the instruction and the operand be the same width_?
-[Harvard vs Princepton (Von Neumann)](https://learn.adafruit.com/memories-of-an-arduino/arduino-memory-architecture)? _(Wrote to author, but no response.)_
+1. [Harvard vs Princepton (Von Neumann)](https://learn.adafruit.com/memories-of-an-arduino/arduino-memory-architecture)? _(Wrote to author, but no response.)_
+2. The [VB simulator](http://www.dakeng.com/f4sim1.zip) might give a clue.

 Instruction | Opcode | Operand | Operation | Clocks
 --- | --- | --- | --- | ---